hologerry/font2image/README.md

-# font2image
+# Font to Image
-Useful code for convert font file(s) to glyph images
+Useful code for converting font files to glyph images.

 1. Config the `font2img.py`
 2. Just run it